michaeladler/deoplete-abook/README.md

 ## Documentation

-For more information, see `:help deoplete-abook.txt`.
+For more information, see `:help deoplete_abook.txt`.